Skip to main content

 Orders are at the heart of your shop.
 Whether a customer orders online, calls you up, or walks in, every order flows through the same system so nothing gets missed.

-Order edit view showing customer, products, and delivery information
+Order details view showing customer, products, and delivery information

 How orders work

-Every order has three key pieces of information:
+Every order has three pieces of information that update independently:

-• Status tells you where the order is in your workflow (new, confirmed, ready, delivered)
+• Status — where the order is in your workflow (new, confirmed, ready, fulfilled)

-• tells you how it gets to the customer (delivery, collection, relay, or courier)
+• — how it gets to the customer

-• Payment status tells you whether it’s been paid
+• Payment status — whether it’s been paid

-These three things update independently.
 An order can be confirmed but unpaid, or paid but not yet fulfilled.
-Your Dashboard uses these to highlight what needs your attention.
+Your Dashboard uses these three signals to highlight what needs your attention.

 Order statuses

-Orders move through these stages as your team works on them:
+Orders move through these statuses as your team works on them:

 StatusWhat it means